menu

 Union Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Union Beach is a borough of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Union Beach who work in sales jobs (16.91%), management occupations (10.71%), and healthcare (9.51%).

-Because of many things, Union Beach is a great place for families with children to consider.
-First of all, many other families with children live here, making Union Beach a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Union Beach has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Union Beach is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Union Beach’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Union Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Union Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The population of Union Beach is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.70% of adults in Union Beach have a bachelor's degree or even advanced degree.
+The citizens of Union Beach are very well educated compared to the average community in the nation: 35.70% of adults in Union Beach have a bachelor's degree or even advanced degree.

 The per capita income in Union Beach in 2022 was $52,199, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $208,796 for a family of four.